 Ministerial servants are like elders in training.
 They handle many of the menial tasks that are beneath the elders, but inappropriate for rank-and-file men of the congregation, such as arranging car groups for those going out in their preaching work or giving certain discourses during their meetings.
 While ministerial servants don’t have much outright authority, they do “outrank” others in the congregation, so that their decisions are usually respected when no elders are present.
 It’s also expected that a man would be a ministerial first before being appointed as an elder.

-For those who are already appointed as ministerial servants, things that might disqualify a man or cause him to be removed from his position include having members of his household that are involved in serious wrongdoing, bankruptcy, disfellowshipped family members moving into his home, or giving approval of a JW marrying a non-JW.
+For those who are already appointed as ministerial servants, things that might disqualify a man or cause him to be removed from his position include having members of his household who are involved in serious wrongdoing, bankruptcy, disfellowshipped family members moving into his home, or giving approval of a JW marrying a non-JW.
 Most of these are excused if they happened many years ago or if there is good reason for them.

 Here’s the problem; while these qualifications talk about a man studying the bible with his wife and children, they say nothing about how he actually treats women, if he’s misogynistic, if he acts like the adult and the wife or others are just children, or if he’s even outright abusive to women and then potentially his own wife.
 Unfortunately, many men I knew in the organization who were elders and ministerial servants were all of these things.